tdewin/best-practices-guide/resource_planning/wan_acceleration.md

 When configuring the WAN accelerator on the source side, consider that all VM disk data blocks are already in the source backup repository and they can simply be re-read from the source repository when needed.
 This is the reason why configuring the cache size on a source WAN accelerator does not matter.
 It is never used for caching any data.
 However, there are other files residing in the source WAN accelerator folder, and the file structure will be described in the following sections.

 ##### Hardware
 The source WAN accelerator will consume a high amount of CPU whilst re-applying the WAN optimized compression algorithm.
-While official system requirements are lower, the recommended configuration is 4 CPU and 8 GB RAM.
+Recommended system configuration is 4 CPU cores and 8 GB RAM.

 ![Source WAN accelerator IOPS](./wan_acceleration_source_io.png)